nicolasleivab/Crypto-Dashboard/README.md

 * [D3.js](https://d3js.org) is used for the data visualization, to create the graphs and the interactive functionalities.
 * Native XMLHttpRequest (XHR) object is used to request data from CoinCap API and CoinGecko API.
 All other functionalities are made with Vanilla JavaScript.
-* CSS Grid is used for the layout and responsiveness
+* CSS Grid is used for the layout and responsiveness.

 ## Versioning